jaredmdunn/wherever-we-go/03_action-rolls/index.md

 ### Consequences
 - Worse position for your next action or an ally’s action.
 - A new complication, threat, or obstacle arises.
-- The opportunity is lost—you must try another approach.
+- The opportunity is lost-you must try another approach.
 - You take stress.
 - You take harm.
 - The action was less effective than expected.